What is it like being an Erasmus student at Durham?

 Mia Ainsley

 Hi!
-I am Mia, a third year Modern Languages and Cultures (MLAC) student at Durham University.
-From the north east & a very proud member of Josephine Butler College.
+I am Mia, a final year Modern Languages and Cultures (MLAC) student at Durham.
+I'm from the north east and a very proud member of Josephine Butler College.
 When I am not studying for my degree, you can probably find me taking part in some of Durham's societies.
-I am one of the project coordinators for MLAC Outreach society, a member of the 93% club and hoping to join yoga soon too!
+I am one of the project coordinators for MLAC Outreach society and a member of the 93% club.

 Related Posts